melrh/aws-vpcs/terraform/README.md

 # Terraform

-These directories were developed using Terraform version 0.11.13
+These scripts were developed using Terraform version 0.11.13

 This folder contains a number of terraform stacks that will be deployed in AWS.
 The terraform scripts are currently run under my specific aws profile which is set in the `terraform.tfvars` file, however this must be changed to your own aws profile in order for the script to run.